 How to manually find service files on Mac

 By default, applications store their support files in the system ~/Library folder.
-The tilde sign before the “Library” means that the folder is hidden.
+The tilde sign before the “Library” shows a reference to the home directory.
+By default, this folder is hidden.
 If you don’t know how to display hidden files and folders, read one of our previous articles “How to show hidden files on Mac” and “How to get to the Library folder.”.

 Here are the steps on how to find applications’ leftovers on Mac: